rphadol/Catalog-App/README.md

 ## Installation

-a)Ensure you have git installed.
+1. Ensure you have git installed.
 To install on Mac, download and install from: http://git-scm.com/download/mac.
-To install on Windows, download and install from: http://git-scm.com/download/win. b)Ensure you have Python installed.
+To install on Windows, download and install from: http://git-scm.com/download/win.
+2. Ensure you have Python installed.
 To install on Mac, download and install from: https://www.python.org/ftp/python/2.7.12/python-2.7.12-macosx10.6.pkg.
 To install on Windows, download and install from: https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi.
-c) Download and install Virtual Box from https://www.virtualbox.org/wiki/Downloads.
+3. Download and install Virtual Box from https://www.virtualbox.org/wiki/Downloads.
-d) Download and install Vagrant from https://www.vagrantup.com/downloads.
+4. Download and install Vagrant from https://www.vagrantup.com/downloads.

 ## To Run